Daily GFW Intelligence Briefing: 500+ Reports Synthesized | Verified April 2026

 Why do popular VPNs like NordVPN and ProtonVPN completely fail in China?

-As of March 2026, mainstream commercial VPN brands like NordVPN and ProtonVPN report total connection failure in mainland China.
-The GFW's behavioral heuristics instantly identify and drop standard WireGuard and OpenVPN handshakes.
+As of April 2026, mainstream commercial VPN brands like NordVPN, ProtonVPN, PIA, and CyberGhost report total connection failure in mainland China.
+The GFW's behavioral heuristics instantly identify and drop standard WireGuard and OpenVPN handshakes within 50ms.
 NordVPN is reported as "useless" by travelers during month-long stays.
-ProtonVPN is no longer viable for consistent bypass.

 Is LetsVPN safe to use?
 What are the privacy risks?